syednoman84/enquiries-restful/README.md

  ### Main screen
  - information about number of enquiries waiting, being processed and total number of enquiries
  - a list of enquiries in a table

 Each enquiry (line) in the table include:
 - customer's name
 - customer's email
-- enquiry type (guides, cistomised mapping etc.)
+- enquiry type (guides, customised mapping etc.)
 - when it was created
 - enquiry status (waiting / in progress / closed)
 - last employeee dealing with the enquiry